scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Search Spaces
 -------------

-In general Labwatch distinguishes between *categorical* hyperparameters that can have only discrete choices, and *numerical* hyperparameters that can have either integer or float values.
+In general, Labwatch distinguishes between *categorical* hyperparameters that can have only discrete choices, and *numerical* hyperparameters that can have either integer or float values.
-For each hyperparameter the search space defines a prior distribution (e.g. uniform or Gaussian) as well as its type, scale (e.g. log scale, linear scale) and default value.
+For each hyperparameter, the search space defines a prior distribution (e.g. uniform or Gaussian) as well as its type, scale (e.g. log scale, linear scale) and default value.

 Search spaces follow the same interface as Sacred's named configurations: